rei/rei-cedar-docs/docs/release-notes/fall-2020/README.md

 ### CdrModal Re-Open Fix

-We resolved a bug where re-opening a CdrModak immediately after closing can result in blank content.
+We resolved a bug where re-opening a CdrModal immediately after closing can result in blank content.

 ## New Features